 - The power of broccoli sprouts: these sprouts have a lot of fiber, some protein, support healthy aging, detoxifies the body and contain several sources of vitamins.

 - We invite you to use these ingredients liberally in all your cooking.
-You can use them in other salads, sandwiches, frittatas and more.
+You can use them in other salads, sandwiches, frittatas, a lettuce wrap, and more.